 SANTIKARO - May 14, 2017

-Ajahn Buddhadasa and Inter-Religious Understanding
+Ajahn Buddhadasa and Inter-Religious Understanding.
+[PDF]

 Tan Ajahn Buddhadasa Bhikkhu was one of the most influential figures in Thai Buddhism during the last century.
 His progressive and reformist character, as well as his profound but extremely straight forward Dhamma teachings made a lasting impact on Theravada Buddhism.
 This year, 2006, is his birth centennial.
 This is the second in a series of Turning Wheel articles in his honor.